 SWREC offers programs for students of all ages in cooperation with the Georgia DNR Wildlife Resources Division, State Parks and Historic Sites Division, and Pioneer RESA.
 Teacher workshops are held to help teachers learn more about North Georgia’s ecosystems and the unique opportunities available at Smithgall Woods.

 All programs are site-specific and are grounded on biologically-sound principles.
 GA DNR professionals from Parks, Game Management, and community volunteers collaborate to share their personal experiences and expertise on a wide variety of topics.
 All programs correlate to Georgia’s Performance Standards (Available upon request).

-Two or three hour-long programs can be combined for a half-day field trip experience, or single programs can provide an in-depth study addressing specific educational objectives.
-Teachers, parents and chaperones are encouraged to participate or even to lead an onsite activity.
-A variety of habitat types—pond, stream, field and forest—as well as an informative, self-interpretive Discovery Room allow for unlimited educational opportunities.
+Two or three, hour-long programs can be combined for a half-day field trip experience, or single programs can provide an in-depth study addressing specific educational objectives.
+Teachers, parents and chaperones are encouraged to participate or even to lead an on-site activity.
+A variety of habitat types—pond, stream, field, and forest—as well as an informative, self-interpretive Discovery Room allow for unlimited educational opportunities.